sebastianotronto/sebastiano.tronto.net/src/blog/2022-07-07-shutdown/shutdown.md

 today inspired me to write this short blog entry.

 `shutdown` is an interesting command.
 It seems like it should be
 straightforward: "computer, please shut down".
-But the syntax for this simple instruction is quite complicated, and it offers us many more option than we would ever want to use, at least in the 21st century.
+But the syntax for this simple instruction is quite complicated, and it offers us many more options than we would ever want to use, at least in the 21st century.
 Moreover, as indicated by the `#` instead of the `$` in the last command, one needs superuser privileges to shut down a classic UNIX system.

 This is because, in the time of mainframes, *shutting down* was not such a simple operation: multiple users might have been connected to the main